 Modelling best practice

 Our Researcher Academy managed BBSRC, M4C, and ESRC Doctoral Training Programmes also act as models of excellence for training centre and training programme development and have been leaders in making improvements around EDI in recruitment and mental health in academia.

 Facilitating events and resources

-The Researcher Academy network organises events such as the recent Stronger Together Conference (2019), the first postgraduate research focused Equality, Diversity and Inclusion (EDI) event ever held at a U.K. university and, as an outcome of that event, will shortly publish a handbook ‘Supervising postgraduate researchers from diverse backgrounds which was developed in consultation with researchers and supervisors from our network.
+The Researcher Academy network organises events such as the recent Stronger Together Conference (2019), the first postgraduate research focused Equality, Diversity and Inclusion (EDI) event ever held at a U.K. university and, as an outcome of that event, has published a handbook ‘Supervising postgraduate researchers from diverse backgrounds' which was developed in consultation with researchers and supervisors from our network.